If you’re interested in traditional forms, I have a complete training program for you.

 After completing the 3 basic forms, we move into the intermediate forms: the 8 hard method, 12 keyword method and 12 soft method.
 These forms teach you the essence of Praying Mantis fighting techniques and principles.

 Next we move to the more advanced forms.
 10 kick method works on footwork, kicks and takedowns.
 12 linking palms focuses on using open pam techniques which are very effective but must be training diligently to prove effective in self-defense.
 12 mantis method focus on using the mantis hand for hooking, grabbing, plucking, pulling, locking and choking for attack and defense.

 We finish up with the Shaolin Qigong breath set.

 The word Qigong (Chi Kung) is made up of two Chinese words.
 Qi is pronounced “chee” and is translated as “life force” or “vital energy” that flows through all things in the universe.

 The second word, Gong, pronounced “gung,” means accomplishment, or skill that is cultivated through steady practice.
 Together, Qigong (Chi Kung) means cultivating energy.
 It is a system practiced for health maintenance, healing and increasing vitality.

 This form of Qigong focuses on combining your movements with your breath.
 There are long and short breaths, slow and fast, double inhales and exhales, all combined with martial arts techniques.

 I also offer training in classical weapons such as the staff, spear, broadsword, straight sword, double daggers, long-handled army sword, 3-sectional staff, double broadswords, 9-sectional chain whip, and monk spade.

-Classical weapons training is fun; it is demanding and it teaches you how to make anything in your surroundings into a weapon.
+Classical weapons training is physical challenging but most importantly it’s fun; it is demanding and it teaches you how to make anything in your surroundings into a weapon.